-Nikon D750 versus Sony A7R
+Nikon D750 vs Sony A7R

 The Nikon D750 and the Sony Alpha A7R are two enthusiast cameras that were officially introduced, respectively, in September 2014 and October 2013.
 The D750 is a DSLR, while the A7R is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 36.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is notably smaller (25 percent) than the Nikon D750.
 Moreover, the A7R is substantially lighter (38 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.